vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 ### Runtime

-Your custom service worker SHOULDN'T reside on `public` directory, put it on root directory or in `src` folder.

-Your custom service worker should have at least this code:
+Your custom service worker (`public/sw.js`) should have at least this code:
 ```js
 import { precacheAndRoute } from 'workbox-precaching'